Deterministic Leader Election Takes $\Theta(D + \log n)$ Bit Rounds: Further Related Work

-Concerning lower bounds or upper bounds for deterministic algorithms when nodes have a unique identifier which is a non negative integer of size $O(\log n)$: \begin{itemize} \item {\it for the time complexity:} Peleg presents in \cite{Peleg90} a simple time optimal election algorithm for general graphs: its time complexity is $O(D)$; the size of messages is $O(\log n)$ thus its bit round complexity is $O(D\log n)$ and the message complexity is $O(D|E|)$ where $|E|$ is the size of the edge set.
+Concerning the second item, lower bounds or upper bounds for deterministic algorithms when nodes have a unique identifier which is a non negative integer of size $O(\log n)$: \begin{itemize} \item {\it for the time complexity:} Peleg presents in \cite{Peleg90} a simple time optimal election algorithm for general graphs: its time complexity is $O(D)$; the size of messages is $O(\log n)$ thus its bit round complexity is $O(D\log n)$ and the message complexity is $O(D|E|)$ where $|E|$ is the size of the edge set.
 More recently, Kutten et al. \cite{KPPRT15} prove the lower bound $\Omega(D)$ for the time complexity in a very general context which contains the deterministic case studied in this paper.
 Fusco and Pelc \cite{FP15} show that the time complexity of the election problem is $\Omega(D+\lambda)$ where $\lambda$ is the level of symmetry of the graph $G$ (Let $G$ be graph.
 The view at depth $t$ from a node is the tree of all paths of length $t$ originating at this node.
 The symmetry of $G$ is the smallest depth at which some node has a unique view of $G$).
-In our case, each node has a unique identifier thus $\lambda=0$, and we obtain the same bound as~\cite{KPPRT15}. \item {\it for the message complexity:} Gallager \cite{Gallager} presents the first election algorithm for general graphs with $O(m+n\log n)$ messages, where $m$ is the number of edges, and Santoro \cite{Santoro84} proves the $\Omega(m+n\log n)$ lower bound.
-The election problem is equivalent to constructing a spanning tree; from this consideration we may deduce that the message complexity of the election problem is $\Omega(m+n\log n)$ as explained by Peleg in \cite{Peleg90} from observations in \cite{GHS83} (see also the discussions in \cite{Tel} Chapter 7).
+In our case, each node has a unique identifier thus $\lambda=0$, and we obtain the same bound as~\cite{KPPRT15}. \item {\it for the message complexity:} Gallager \cite{Gallager} presents the first election algorithm for general graphs with $O(m+n\log n)$ messages, where $m$ is the number of edges.
+On the negative side, Burns~\cite{burns1980} prove a $\Omega(n\log n)$ lower bound and Kutten et al.~\cite{KPPRT15} a $\Omega(m)$ lower bound which applies even if $n$ is known and the algorithm is randomized.
+Put together, both lower bounds yield a matching $\Omega(m + n\log n)$ number of messages.
+(Santoro~\cite{Santoro84} also proves a $\Omega(m+n\log n)$ lower bound for the more specific problem of finding the maximum ID, in a deterministic setting with $n$ unknown.)
 The work presented in \cite{GHS83} had a great influence on many papers, the time complexity of the algorithm is $O(n\log n)$ and the message complexity is optimal in the worst case.
 Optimal message complexity in $O(m+n\log n)$ has been obtained also in \cite{Awer87}, in this case the time complexity is $O(n)$, the size of message is $O(\log n)$ and the bit round complexity is $O(n\log n)$.
-We can note that very efficient algorithms for both election and spanning tree computation are presented in \cite{KKM90}. \end{itemize}
+We can note that very efficient algorithms for both election and spanning tree computation are presented in \cite{KKM90}. \end{itemize} This direction has also been subject to recent developments where the impact of particular knowledge is studied such as~\cite{DP16,GMP17,MP16}.
+Finally, the tradeoff between time and communication complexity in the case of leader election and spanning tree was considered in~\cite{KK13} in the case of ad hoc networks, when only the neighbors are known to nodes.